MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxSqlServerData.md

 ##### use_fast_read

-logical specifying whether or not to use a direct
+bool specifying whether or not to use a direct
 ODBC connection.
 On Linux systems, this is the only ODBC connection available.